Villenny/fastrand64-go/README.md

 ## Benchmark

-- Xoshiro256ss is roughly 25% faster than whatever golang uses natively
+- Xoshiro256ss is roughly 3X faster than whatever golang uses natively
-- The Pool wrapped version of Xoshiro is roughly half as fast as the native threadsafe golang random generator
+- The Pool wrapped version of Xoshiro is roughly half as fast as the native threadsafe golang random generator, almost entirely due to the cost of checking into and out of the pool.
-- BUT, the pool wrapped Xoshiro murders the native in a multicore environment where there would otherwise be lots of contention.
+- BUT, the pool wrapped Xoshiro generator murders the native in a multicore environment where there would otherwise be lots of contention.
 4X faster on my 4 core machine in the pathological case of every core doing nothing but generate random numbers.
 - It would probably be faster still (although I havent tested this) to feed each goproc its own unsafe generator in their context arg and not use the pool.

 ```